 Do I need a visa to enter Australia?

 Unless you are an Australian or New Zealand citizen, you will need a valid Australian visa to enter the country.
 New Zealand passport holders can apply for a visa upon arrival in the country.
 All other passport holders must apply for a visa before leaving home.
 You can apply for a range of visas, including tourist visas and working holiday visas, at your nearest Australian Embassy or Consulate.
-You can also apply for certain types of Visas on the Australian Department of Immigration and Border Protection website.
+You can also apply for certain types of visas on the Australian Department of Home Affairs website.

 What type of tourist visa should I apply for?